 Nitrogen dioxide, known by its element symbol NO2, is a corrosive gas.
 It’s highly toxic when inhaled.
 It irritates your eyes, nose, throat and lungs.
 Excessive exposure leads to a liquid buildup in the lungs referred to as pulmonary edema.
 Moderate exposure can cause either acute or chronic bronchitis.
 Even in low concentrations, it’s dangerous to those people breathing problems like asthma and COPD.

 Mold is a fungus that grows both indoors and outdoors.
 It commonly occurs in damp, dark areas.
-Although not all forms of mold are dangerous, the ones that are can trigger an allergic reaction.
+Although not all forms of mold growth are dangerous, the ones that are can trigger an allergic reaction.
 Fever and difficulty breathing will happen in those who have a severe reaction.
-Some people may even go into anaphylactic shock from mold exposure.
+Some people may even go into anaphylactic shock from mold growth exposure.
 More commonly, those who react to mold experience coughing, headaches, wheezing, skin irritation, swelling, and irritation.

 - Aerosol sprays